+There are no comprehensive figures for global ‘inert’ use, as California is the only regulatory zone to accurately record their usage (Mullin et al., 2016), but they are known to be heavily used across the globe.
+Under the American federal Environmental Protection Agency there are around 4000 ‘inert’ ingredients in use in America (Weinhold 2010).
+No equivalent data are available for the EU, but there are 294 separate adjuvant products and 2892 separate pesticide products registered for use in the UK alone (Health and Safety Executive UK, 2020a).
+As all AIs are applied as part of formulations, all formulations contain co-formulants, and formulations are commonly sprayed in a tank mix containing an adjuvant product, we can surmise that the quantity of ‘inert’ ingredient application is commensurate to, or likely even exceeds, that of AIs.
+Further, no mitigation measures are attached to ‘inert’ ingredients, meaning they can often be sprayed onto crops while bees forage on them, meaning bees exposure to them is considerable.

-While regulatory bodies require AIs to undergo a suite of toxicity testing on bees (e.g., EC, 2009, EFSA, 2012), no parallel testing is required for individual ‘inert’ ingredients (EC, 2009), despite evidence of potential toxicity (Cox and Surgan, 2006, Mesnage, and Antoniou 2018).
-Instead, there is toxicity testing of a single commercial product per AI, called the ‘representative formulation’ (EC, 2013. t the national level, all other formulations with the same AI, of which there can be hundreds (Health and Safety Executive UK, 2020b) need individual approval.
-Which additional formulations trigger testing is determined by the similarity of their composition relative to already tested substances.
+While regulatory bodies require AIs to undergo a suite of toxicity testing on bees (e.g., EPA, 1996, EC, 2009, EFSA, 2012), no parallel testing is required for individual ‘inert’ ingredients (EPA, 1996, EC, 2009), despite evidence of potential toxicity (Cox and Surgan, 2006, Mesnage, and Antoniou 2018).
+Instead, in the EU there is toxicity testing of a single commercial product per AI, called the ‘representative formulation’ (EC, 2013), while in the US only the active ingredient toxicity is considered (EPA, 1996, Mullin et al. 2015).
+In the EU at the national level, all other formulations with the same AI, of which there can be hundreds (Health and Safety Executive UK, 2020b) need individual approval.
+Which additional formulations trigger testing is determined by the similarity of their composition relative to already tested substances (Chemical Regulation Division, 2021).
 If the toxicity can be predicted based on existing data from formulations with a similar composition, then no additional testing is required.
-Alternatively, if an argument that is acceptable to the regulator can be made for why the toxicity would be equivalent or lower, this can also be sufficient.
-Formulations for which toxicity cannot be reliably predicted are not submitted to the full suite of ecotoxicological testing, but instead tojustify equivalent toxicity.
+Formulations for which toxicity cannot be reliably predicted are not submitted to the full suite of ecotoxicological testing, but instead benchmarked against existing products using mortality at single dose to demonstrate equivalent toxicity (Chemical Regulation Division, 2021).

 We argue that this regime is insufficient to protect bees.
-Firstly, the adjuvants that are added to tank mixes with these formulations undergo no bee toxicity testing at all (EC, 2009), nor any scrutiny of their ecotoxicology, meaning that there is no regulatory data affirming their safety to bees.
+Firstly, the adjuvants that are added to tank mixes with these formulations undergo no bee toxicity testing at all (EPA, 1996, EC, 2009), nor any scrutiny of their ecotoxicology, meaning that there is no regulatory data affirming their safety to bees.
 An otherwise safe tank mix could become toxic to bees if the adjuvant added is toxic to bees (Moffet, Morton and MacDonald, 1972).
-Secondly, extensive data, including that collected by regulators, has demonstrated high variation in the toxicity of formulation the same AI to bees .Thirdly, this level of testing explicitly only considers mortality in adult workers, commonly only on a single species, and is not representative of the myriad of ways the formulation could be of detriment to the bee species worldwide ().
+Secondly, extensive data, including that collected by regulators, has demonstrated high variation in the toxicity of formulations with the same AI to bees (Straw, Carpentier and Brown, 2021, EFSA, 2015, Mullin 2015).
+Finally, regulatory testing regimes are tailored to detect toxicity from potent insecticides capable of causing short term mortality at low doses, not from ‘inert’ ingredients which are more likely to have more subtle, but still pertinent, sublethal effects at higher doses.

 Our current understanding of the effects of ‘inert’ ingredients is almost exclusively centred around how they impact the toxicity of AIs (Mullin et al., 2015).
+This review will focus on the individual impacts of ‘inert’ ingredients, not how they impact AI toxicity, which while relevant is outside the scope of this review.
 However, it is important that we understand the effects of ‘inert’ ingredients in isolation because the ecological fate of each ingredient is unlikely to be uniform across the formulation (Katagi, 2008).